Photo above courtesy of John Bylund

 Up until 1996, Kepwari was an open cut mine that went by the name of Western Five.
 In December 2020, after years of painstaking rehabilitation by Premier Coal, it reopened as a world-class recreational lake, offering visitors a wide range of aquatic pursuits and the ability to camp on site amid picturesque bush settings.

-A year on and local businesses have very much noticed increasing visitor numbers in the town and the effect it’s having on their bottom lines.
+More than a year later and local businesses have very much noticed increasing visitor numbers in the town and the effect it’s having on their bottom lines.

 The Colliefields managing director Michélè-maree Gannaway, who has run the historic hotel for more than a decade, said the town felt “slammed” from the moment the lake opened – a pleasant development given the negative impact the early stages of the COVID-19 pandemic had on the hospitality sector.

 “Once Lake Kepwari opened, our weekend accommodation increased by 55 per cent and weekday accommodation doubled, while sales in the café were up 50 per cent on the previous year,” Gannaway explained.

 “It got to the point that it was Lake Kepwari which meant we didn’t need JobKeeper after December, as our January was the best we’d had too.
 Traditionally, our main business was off the [bike and walking] trails, so our busy time had previously been from May until November.”

 That feedback will be music to the ears of both Premier Coal and Yancoal (which operates the company’s mines), after achieving a significant and rare milestone last year when the site was relinquished to the WA Government and taken out of mine tenements.

 At the time the company said it hoped the lake would prove to be a tourist attraction that would bring visitors into the region well into the future.

 Twelve months down and signs certainly look bright that will be the case.